leeonthe/Vugle-Health/README.md

 - **API Integration**: `Communicates` with the `backend` to **store** user inputs, **retrieve** specific data through `HTTPS API` `endpoints`.
 - **Chatbot Interface**: Implements a structured and interactive chatbot, `Dex`, to **guide** users through the `process` of `disability claims`. `Dex` dynamically **renders** elements such as `text prompts`, `images`, and interactive `options` based on **JSON-driven configuration**.
 - **State Management**: Manages `Dex` **state** and `user` **interactions** with `useReducer` to `handle` the **chat flow** and `maintain` a structured **history of user responses**.

+#### Deployment

+Frontend Deployment
+- `AWS Amplify`: Used for hosting and managing the React Native frontend with deployment pipelines.

+Backend Deployment
+- `AWS Elastic Beanstalk`: Manages the deployment of the Django backend to support stateful applications.
+- `AWS EC2`: Virtual servers provisioned and managed by Elastic Beanstalk to run backend services.

 ## Getting Started